jwhandley/pandoc_resume/markdown/resume.md

 2021-2022
 :   **MSc, Politics Research**; University of Oxford

-    * Classification: Merit
+  - Classification: Merit
-    * Core Course: European Politics and Government
+  - Core Course: European Politics and Government
-    * Thesis: Examined the effects of trade shocks on political realignment in the UK using the BHPS/Understanding Society
+  - Thesis: The effect of trade shocks on political realignment in the UK using long-run panel data

 2018-2021
 :   **BA, Philosophy, Politics, and Economics**; University of Oxford

-    * Classification: First class
+  - Classification: First class
-    * *Fowler Award* for best second year performance in economics
+  - *Fowler Award* for best second year performance in economics

 Experience
 ----------

-**Graduate Economist, Ofcom**
+**Data Analytics Economist, Ofcom**

-First rotation (September 2022 - September 2023): Media Plurality
+September 2022 - present

 - Conducted comprehensive literature review on the impact of online intermediaries on political polarisation